raspberrypilearning/looping-sprites/en/step_5.md

-## Cards
+## How to tips
-Use these below cards as a 'how to' reminder.
-Pick up some additional techniques that you can use by exploring the cards.
+Use these below drop-down tips to remind you how to do something if you are unsure or stuck.
+You can also pick up some additional techniques at any stage by exploring the tips.

 [[[generic-scratch3-sprite-rotation-style]]]